-The survey was conducted in major urdbeangrowingdistricts of Tamil Nadu and results revealed that percent disease incidence wasranged from 11.24 to 28.23% (Fig 1).
-The highest mean disease incidence was observed in PudukkottaiDistrict (24.95%) followed by Villupuram (19.45%).
-The Coimbatore district was recorded with thelowest disease incidence of 17.89% under field conditions.
-The ULCD infected plants produced the typical symptoms of crinkling, stunting and malformation of flowers.
-A similar survey onULCD incidence was carried out in which the disease incidence was recorded with a range of 28 to 85% in Uttar Pradesh (Srivastava, 2005).Priyangaet al. (2020) conducted asurvey in six major urdbean growing districts of Tamil Nadu and reported that the highest incidence of 33.50% was recorded in Pudukottai district where urdbean cultivar T9 was grown.Sprout seed abrasive and sap inoculation methods were followed to study the mechanical transmission of ULCD.
-The sprouted seed inoculated with sap showed the disease incidence upto70.59% and no incidence was recorded in un-inoculated seeds (Fig 2).
-Similar experiment conducted for mechanical inoculation on cotyledon leaf was recorded the disease incidence of 63.30%.The transmission percentage of ULCD by mechanical sap inoculation on cotyledon leaves was studied by Dubey et al. (2020) and the incidence of ULCD by this method was 50.6% at 50days after inoculation.
+The survey was conducted in major urdbean growing districts of Tamil Nadu and results revealed that the per cent disease incidence ranged from 11.24 to 28.23% (Figure 1).
+The highest mean disease incidence was observed in Pudukkottai District (24.95%) followed by Villupuram (19.45%).
+The Coimbatore district was recorded with the lowest disease incidence of 17.89% under field conditions.
+The ULCD infected plants produced the typical symptoms of crinkling, stunting, and malformation of flowers.
+A similar survey on ULCD incidence was carried out in which the disease incidence was recorded with a range of 28 to 85% in Uttar Pradesh (Srivastava, 2005).
+Priyanga et al. (2020) conducted a survey in six major urdbean growing districts of Tamil Nadu and reported that the highest incidence of 33.50% was recorded in the Pudukottai district where urdbean cultivar T9 was grown.
+Sprout seed abrasive and sap inoculation methods were followed to study the mechanical transmission of ULCD.
+The sprouted seed inoculated with sap showed the disease incidence upto70.59% and no incidence was recorded in un-inoculated seeds (Figure 2).
+A similar experiment conducted for mechanical inoculation on cotyledon leaf recorded the disease incidence of 63.30%.
+The transmission percentage of ULCD by mechanical sap inoculation on cotyledon leaves was studied by Dubey et al. (2020) and the incidence of ULCD by this method was 50.6% at 50 days after inoculation.

-The incidence of ULCD by this mechanical sap inoculation method was 63.30% (Fig 3).
-Similar experiment was conducted by Ramya et al. (2020) on mechanical inoculation of ULCD by sprout seed abrasive method in urdbean cv.
+The incidence of ULCD by this mechanical sap inoculation method was 63.30% (Figure 3).
+A similar experiment was conducted by Ramya et al. (2020) on mechanical inoculation of ULCD by sprout seed abrasive method in urdbean cv.
 CO 5.
 A typical crinkling symptom was observed on third trifoliate leaves followed by floral malformation and the transmission of 43%.
-The seed transmission study revealed that the ULCD symptoms appeared initially at third trifoliate stage (Fig 4).
+The seed transmission study revealed that the ULCD symptoms appeared initially at the third trifoliate stage (Figure 4).
 The germination percentage was affected by the infection of ULCD.
-There was a reduction in germination percentage ranging 82 to 88% in the infected seeds than healthy seeds (96%).
+There was a reduction in germination percentage ranging from 82 to 88% in the infected seeds to healthy seeds (96%).
 The percent seed transmission cv.
-VBN 8 was83.62%, 80.65% and 81.32% during Kharif-2019, Rabi- 2019-20 and summer-2020 respectively.
+VBN 8 was 83.62%, 80.65% and 81.32% during Kharif-2019, Rabi- 2019-20 and summer-2020 respectively.
 Whereas, percent seed transmission cv.
-C0 5 was 76.73%, 71.89% and 74.89% during Kharif-2019, Rabi- 2019-20 and summer-2020 respectively (Fig 5).
-Kanimozhiet al. (2009) recorded the seed transmission of 34.50% in urdbean.
-Latakeet al. (2020) reported that the rate ofseed transmission of ULCD was 40 to 54%.
+CO 5 was 76.73%, 71.89% and 74.89% during Kharif-2019, Rabi- 2019-20 and summer-2020 respectively (Figure 5).
+Kanimozhi et al. (2009) recorded the seed transmission of 34.50% in urdbean.
+Latake et al. (2020) reported that the rate of seed transmission of ULCD was 40 to 54%.
 Reddy et al. (2005) experimented on grow-out test for testing ULCD seed infection, which recorded seed transmission ranging 45.20% to 86.50%.
-The results of present study were confirmed with earlier workers (NarayanasamyandJaganathan, 1975; Beniwalet al., 1984; Mishra et al., 1994, Rao and Reddy, 2005).
-Dubey et al. (2021) studied the seed transmission using seeds collected from mechanically inoculated plants under insect-free environmental conditions and reported 83.62 to 100% of seed transmission which clearly showed that the leaf crinkle disease is highly seed transmitted.
+The results of the present study were confirmed by earlier workers (Narayanasamy and Jaganathan, 1975; Beniwal et al., 1984; Mishra et al., 1994, Rao and Reddy, 2005).
+Dubey et al., (2021) studied the seed transmission using seeds collected from mechanically inoculated plants under insect-free environmental conditions and reported 83.62 to 100% of seed transmission which clearly showed that the leaf crinkle disease is highly seed transmitted.